 To introduce the basic long jump action using a one-foot take-off and two-feet landing.

-As above, but this time the athletes line up further back from the edge of the pit to allow a run-up of a few steps.
+As above, but this time the athletes line up further back from the edge of the pit to allow an approach of a few steps.

 - Ensure that the athletes take-off from one foot and land with two feet together in the pit.